QwenLM/Qwen/README.md

 Note: For multi-GPU training, you need to specify the proper hyperparameters for distributed training based on your machine.
 Besides, we advise you to specify your maximum sequence length with the argument `--model_max_length`, based on your consideration of data, memory footprint, and training speed.

 ### Profiling of Memory and Speed
-We profile the GPU memory and training speed of both LoRA and Q-LoRA in the setup of single-GPU training.
+We profile the GPU memory and training speed of both LoRA (LoRA (emb) refers to training the embedding and output layer, while LoRA has no trainable embedding and output layer) and Q-LoRA in the setup of single-GPU training.
 In this test, we experiment on a single A100-SXM4-80G GPU, and we use CUDA 11.8 and Pytorch 2.0.
 We uniformly use a batch size of 1 and gradient accumulation of 8.
 We profile the memory (GB) and speed (s/iter) of inputs of different lengths, namely 256, 512, 1024, and 2048.
 The statistics are listed below:

 <table>
     <tr>